Walrus: An Efficient Decentralized Storage Network: : A Decentralized Blob Store

+One last challenge for \sysname is handling Byzantine Faults, both for writers and for storage nodes.
+Storage nodes could misbehave by acknowledging slivers that they do not hold or by serving wrong slivers during read/recovery.
+We defend against these attacks through the commitment to slivers that the writer creates, meaning that any invalid sliver will be rejected (\cref{alg:helpers-upd,alg::line:verify_sliver}).

-One last case we need to discuss is when the client is malicious and uploads slivers that do not correspond to the correct encoding of a blob.
-In that case, a node may not be able to recover a sliver that is consistent with the commitment from the symbols that it received.
-However, in this case it is guaranteed to generate a third party verifiable proof of inconsistency, associated with $\blobid$.
+Second, a malicious client could upload slivers that are inconsistent, i.e., do not correspond to a correct encoding of a blob.
+In that case, a node may not be able to recover a sliver that is consistent with the commitment of the symbols that it received. \sysname does not require certified blobs to be recoverable (which is the primary goal of AVID~\cite{cachin2005asynchronous}) as the writer can always encode recoverable garbage data.
+Instead, it is guaranteed that unrecoverable blobs will have a third party verifiable proof of inconsistency, associated with $\blobid$, after a read fails.

-The read process executed by a correct reader rejects any inconsistently encoded blob by default, and as a result sharing this proof is not a necessity to ensure consistent reads.
-However agreeing on the inconsistency allows nodes to delete this blobs' data and excluding it from the challenge protocol (\cref{sec:challenges}).
-To prove inconsistency, the storage node shares the inconsistency proof---consisting of the symbols that it received for recovery and their inclusion proofs---with the other nodes who can verify it by performing a trial recovery themselves.
+The read process executed by a correct reader rejects any inconsistently encoded blob by default (\cref{alg:helpers-upd,alg::line:decode}), and as a result, sharing this proof is not a necessity to ensure consistent reads.
+However, agreeing on the inconsistency allows nodes to delete this blob's data and thus save space and bandwidth.

+To prove inconsistency, the storage node shares the inconsistency proof---consisting of the symbols that it received for recovery and their inclusion proofs---with the other nodes, who can verify it by performing a trial recovery themselves.
 After verifying this fraud proof, the node attests on-chain that $\blobid$ is invalid.
-After observing a quorum of $f+1$ such attestations, all nodes will subsequently reply with $\bot$ to any request for the inconsistent blob's slivers, along with a pointer to the on-chain evidence for the inconsistency.
+After observing a quorum of $f+1$ such attestations, all nodes will subsequently respond with $\bot$ to any request for the inconsistent blob's slivers, along with a pointer to the on-chain evidence for the inconsistency.

+This means that even if a malicious writer colludes with $f$ malicious nodes to certify an invalid blob, the rest of the storage nodes will detect this during a read or recovery and produce an inconsistency proof, guaranteeing agreement amongst honest readers.